gh0stsrc/.nvim/README.md

 ---
 ### Nvim Config Installation Prerequisites

+**Nvim Clipboard Provider Related**

+  Neovim has no direct connection to the system clipboard.
+Instead it depends on a _provider_ which transparently uses shell commands to communicate with the system clipboard or any other clipboard backend

+  - The clipboard experience varies depending on if you are using a headless version of a linux distribution or one that supports a GUI.
+    - **`XServer/GUI`:**
+      - if you are using a linux distro that has a GUI compoment, you can leverage a more robust and user friendly clipboard provider like `xclip` or `xsel`.
+      - The presence of a working clipboard tool such as  `xclip` or `xsel` will implictly enable the `+` and `*` registers.
+Basically just install xclip and neovim will automatically boostrap the clipboard provider allowing for automatiic integration.

+    - **`Headless Linux Server`:**
+      -  ATM the current config really only supports `tmux` as a clipboard provider for headless linux distros.
+Clipboard providers such as `xclip` and `xsel` will not function as there is no 'display' to hook into (XServer is not present), thus are not viable options.
+      - if you are feeling savy, feel free into into other supported clipboard providers, which can support SSH forwarding and other functionality for headless linux servers.

+  - It should be noted that the default behavior for `neovim` when it is invoked within a tmux session is to use the `tmux` _clipboard proivder_, unless a more suitable _provider_ is already installed (e.g. `xclip`, `xsel`).
+    - If you want to use `tmux` as the clipboard provider regardless if you already have another clipboard provider installed, you can set the `NVIM_CLIP` environment variable to `tmux` in your respective rc file.
+      ```bash
+      # entry in your repsective rc file (e.g. ~/.bashrc)
+      export NVIM_CLIP="tmux"
+      ```

+  - If you want nothing to do with the clipboard setup, ignore related config errors and allow neovim to implicitly handle things (which also could mean doing nothing), simply set the `NVIM_SKIP_CLIP` env var to `true` in your respective rc file.
+    ```bash
+    # entry in your repsective rc file (e.g. ~/.bashrc)
+    export NVIM_SKIP_CLIP=true
+    ```

+  - to see more details regarding how neovim clipboard providers integrate with neovim and their respective functions, issue the `:help g:clipboard` command

 **Telescope Nvim Plugin Related**
   - `telescope` depends on [BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep) for grep-like operations.
     -  the easiest way to deal with this is to install `ripgrep` system wide